ImKringle/romPad/README.md

   - Ensure the string starts with sftp://
 - No platforms listed:
   - Verify your SFTP server has /roms and the platform directories are readable
+- romPad.exe does not open:
+  - Ensure the .env is caked into the executable or in the same folder as the exe
 ## Legal

 Only download and use ROMs you legally own and are permitted to copy in your jurisdiction.
 The authors are not responsible for misuse.